Man faces murder charge in shooting that killed Seattle activist

 Cooney, who was riding east on East Pine Street, yelled something to the effect of, “Watch where you are going!” and he and Lewis were heard “cussing” at each other, the charges say.

 Video footage from the intersection didn’t entirely capture the initial encounter, but it appeared that Lewis pulled into traffic and into Cooney’s path, the charges say.
-After looking back at the car, the footage showed that Cooney stopped and straddled the scooter in the middle of the lane, then tried to kick the car’s passenger door as Lewis drove passed him, according to charging papers.
+After looking back at the car, the footage showed that Cooney stopped and straddled the scooter in the middle of the lane, then tried to kick the car’s passenger door as Lewis drove past him, according to charging papers.

 Cooney dropped the scooter and continued to move with the vehicle, until neither he nor Lewis’ car could be seen in the footage for a moment, the charges say.
 Even as Lewis turned right onto Broadway and left the frame, Cooney could “still be seen walking in the direction of the vehicle with a gun in his hand,” a Seattle police detective wrote in charging papers.